-The French Sunday Lunch is held annually usually in May.
+The French Sunday Lunch is held annually, usually, in May.
+The next one is currently pencilled in for Sunday 15th May 2022, get it in your calendar!!.
 It is a good excuse to have a get together with some familiar faces from Shelley and surrounding villages.

 Further details will be available nearer the time.
 In the meantime, here is a reminder of one of the previous French Sunday Lunches! (and scroll down past the photographs to find out more about how the French Sunday Lunch started and what it entails!!